swrobel/meta-surf-forecast/README.md

 Each forecasting service is massaged onto that scale as follows:

-* **Surfline v2:** "[Seven point](https://support.surfline.com/hc/en-us/articles/14006471584411-Surfline-s-surf-rating)" decimal ratings (0-6).
+* **Surfline v2:** "[Traffic Light](https://support.surfline.com/hc/en-us/articles/9780949042843-Surf-Ratings-Colors)" ratings, which equate to decimal values (0-6).
 These are massaged by multiplying by 5/6 to get a 0-5 scale.
 * **Spitcast:** ratings in text form:
   * 0.0 => Poor
   * 0.5 => Poor-Fair